tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ### TE LSPs {#TE_LSPS}

-The 'lsps' container includes the set of TE LSP(s) that are instantiated.
+The 'lsps' container includes the set of TE LSP(s) that have been instantiated.
 A TE LSP is identified by a 3-tuple ('tunnel-name', 'lsp-id', 'node').

 When the model is used to manage a specific device, the 'lsps' list contains all TE